 11. Large Metal Frame Mirror

-A large mirror with a chunky metal frame is a simple yet effective way to reinforce the industrial aesthetic while brightening the for frames made from brushed steel, wrought iron, or matte black aluminum to match your other bathroom fixtures.
-A round mirror can help soften the many straight lines found in industrial design, while a rectangular frame with visible rivets or bolts adds a more mechanical, rugged metal frame provides a sturdy, intentional look that feels much more substantial than a standard frameless also reflects light around the space, making your industrial sanctuary feel larger and more open.
+A large mirror with a chunky metal frame is a simple yet effective way to reinforce the industrial aesthetic while brightening the room.
+Look for frames made from brushed steel, wrought iron, or matte black aluminum to match your other bathroom fixtures.
+A round mirror can help soften the many straight lines found in industrial design, while a rectangular frame with visible rivets or bolts adds a more mechanical, rugged feel.
+The metal frame provides a sturdy, intentional look that feels much more substantial than a standard frameless mirror.
+It also reflects light around the space, making your industrial sanctuary feel larger and more open.

 12. Metal Locker Bathroom Cabinet